jrie/kisslib/README.md

 ### Debian Jessie or distros with older libraries
 Please see also the known issues at the bottom, as there are slight issues with this version.

-Download "kisslib-jessie" which is a Linux 64bit binary.
+Download "kisslib-jessie" from the "releases" page, which is a Linux 64bit binary.

 * libzip2
 * libsqlite3